jeremybmerrill/bigappleserialbus/README.md

 bigappleserialbus
 =================

-hardware bus notifier for NYC MTA
+bus notifier for NYC MTA

+for raspberry pi, but you could probably make it go on as a taskbar widget...

 lights up green when it's time to get ready to go, red when it's time to go.